← Back to SmarterPlaylists

 Goal: a 50-track playlist that rises in energy for the first half and fades out in the second half.

-The two order-by objectives operate independently — the descending half starts fresh from the highest available energy, not from where the ascending half left off.
-The min-separation objective has no slots, so it applies globally across the entire playlist.
+Using section syntax (1/2 and 2/2) instead of hard-coded ranges means this works regardless of the playlist limit — change the limit from 50 to 100 and the split point adjusts automatically.
+The two order-by objectives operate independently — the descending half starts fresh from the highest available energy.
+The min-separation objective has no slots, so it applies globally.

 Anchor the opener and closer